magoanalytics/frisco-jekyll-template/_posts/2020-09-06-d4g-philipine-traffic.md

 ![sea budget](/images/blog/d4g-ph-traff/chart5.PNG){: .center-block :}
 <figcaption><i><b>Figure 4.1</b> Cyclist Road Traffic Deaths in the Philippines, 1990 - 2017</i></figcaption>

-When each of the categories were compared to other countries, what was found relevant is the trend of road deaths for cyclists in SEA.
-Looking at the red trendline which represents the Philippines, we can see that our country is on its way to have the 3rd highest mortality rate for cyclists.
-Since the data is only up to 2017, we could assume that we probably are in third place this year.
+Another relevant point to focus on is cycling.
+Public transport has been on halt at the start of the pandemic.
+Thus, Filipinos have turned to biking to get from place to place.

-This is another relevant point to focus on, especially in the pandemic we're experiencing, because people are now turning into their bikes as their main mode of transportation.
-Given the current state of our cycling infrastructure, there could possibly be an increase in casualties.
+Compared with to other countries, an interesting trend is the one for cyclists in SEA.
+The red trend line represents the Philippines.
+Comparing this trend with others, our country appears to be on its way to have the third highest mortality rate for cyclists.
+Given the increase in biking since the pandemic, could there be a rise in mortalities this 2020?

-## The Philippines has the lowest number of railways implemented
+## The Philippines is on its way to be third in yearly cyclist deaths

 ![sea budget](/images/blog/d4g-ph-traff/chart6.PNG){: .center-block :}
 <figcaption><i><b>Figure 5.1</b> Railroads built for transportation in SEA</i></figcaption>

-Looking at the data from the [International Union of Railways](https://data.worldbank.org/indicator/IS.RRS.TOTL.KM){:target="_blank_"}, we could immediately see that the Philippines has the least amount of railways available for transportation among those with available data.
+The data from the [International Union of Railways](https://data.worldbank.org/indicator/IS.RRS.TOTL.KM){:target="_blank_"} illustrates that the Philippines has the least amount of railways available.

 ![sea budget](/images/blog/d4g-ph-traff/chart7.PNG){: .center-block :}
 <figcaption><i><b>Table 1.1</b> SEA Countries Investments vs Railroads Implemented</i></figcaption>

-If we actually compare the investments made by each country to transportation to the total railroads they have, we have countries below the Philippines that have invested less than us but have higher numbers of railroads than us.
-We should be able to at least complete given the budget that we have, but even if we decide to do so, we have lots of catching up to do because most of the SEA countries here already have railroads implemented that are more than 2,000 kilometers.
+If we compare the transport investments to the total railroads per country, some countries have invested less than the Philippines yet, have a higher number of railroads.

 ## What should the Philippines do?

-Capping the points established, these are the clear points of focus for the Philippines in improving our transport infrastructure in the coming years:
+In summary, these are potential points of focus to improve the transport infrastructure in the Philippines:
 - Effective measures in reducing pedestrian casualties
-- Invest in Cycling Infrastructure
+- Invest in cycling infrastructure
-- Improve Railway Systems
+- Improve railway systems

-Our country has already started implementing improvements like the [BRT system in Cebu](https://www.pna.gov.ph/articles/1094751){:target="_blank_"} that not only improves bus transport but also pedestrian safety as well.
-We also have investments in road extensions like the [3 hour trip from Manila to Baguio via TPLEX](https://www.sunstar.com.ph/article/1863854/Pampanga/Local-News/TPLEx-reduces-Manila-Baguio-travel-time-to-3-hours){:target="_blank_"} and the [Ortigas - BGC bridge](https://www.topgear.com.ph/news/motoring-news/bgc-ortigas-bridge-meet-a962-20200807){:target="_blank_"} which will hopefully reduce road traffic, but most of these developments are geared towards vehicles in our country.
+Our country has already started implementing improvements like the [BRT system in Cebu](https://www.pna.gov.ph/articles/1094751){:target="_blank_"} This system not only improves bus transport but also pedestrian safety.
+We also have investments in road extensions like the [3 hour trip from Manila to Baguio via TPLEX](https://www.sunstar.com.ph/article/1863854/Pampanga/Local-News/TPLEx-reduces-Manila-Baguio-travel-time-to-3-hours){:target="_blank_"} and the [Ortigas - BGC bridge](https://www.topgear.com.ph/news/motoring-news/bgc-ortigas-bridge-meet-a962-20200807){:target="_blank_"} These can potentially reduce road traffic.
+However, most of these developments are geared towards private vehicles.

-<b>What we're trying to say is we want to reduce our country's vehicle dependence to reduce road traffic casualties, and in order for us to do it, we have to make sure that the alternatives are safe and efficient in order to promote their use. </b>
+In order for the Philippines to reduce private vehicle dependence, investments should be made towards alternative transport, such as walking, biking, and commuting.
+To achieve this, safe and efficient infrastructure must be in place.

 <i>“A developed country is not a place where the poor have cars.
 It’s where the rich use public transportation” – Gustavo Petro, Mayor of Bogotá</i>

 ## Data for Good Hackathon

-This data analysis took second place on the [Data for Good Hackathon](https://www.unsdsn.org/data-for-good-hackathon-philippines){:target="_blank_"}.
+This data analysis got second place on the [Data for Good Hackathon](https://www.unsdsn.org/data-for-good-hackathon-philippines){:target="_blank_"}.
 The United Nations Sustainable Development Solutions Network (SDSN) partnered with Eskwelabs, a data-science bootcamp in the Philippines, to host a Data for Good hackathon.
 The virtual hackathon was designed for those who were eager to learn more about how the Philippines is doing in achieving the United Nations Sustainable Development Goals (SDGs).
-Further analysis could be done by using updated datasets if found available, the analysis is just tackling the topic on a surface level given the scarcity of the needed data.
+Further analysis could be done by using updated datasets, if available.

 [You can watch the presentation of Mago Analytics here.](https://www.facebook.com/Eskwelabs/videos/2434475030179439/?t=5110){:target="_blank_"}